Vinicius-Sa/Jenkins/README.md

 - Build

-Jenkins has a number of plugins for invoking practically any build tool in general use, but this example will simply invoke make from a shell step (sh).
+Jenkins has several plugins for invoking practically any build tool in general use, but this example will simply invoke make from a shell step (sh).
 The sh step assumes the system is Unix/Linux-based, for Windows-based systems the bat could be used instead.

 pipeline {
     agent any